A sub-trope of Noisy Shut-Up.

-- In The Lion King, Scar scratches his claws on his cave wall, to the same type of sound.
+- In The Lion King (1994), Scar scratches his claws on his cave wall in order to annoy Zazu, to the same type of sound.

-- Winnie-the-Pooh: As Owl begins to sing "The Backson Song", he draws the monster on a chalkboard and produces an irritating squeak with the chalk.
+- Winnie the Pooh (2011): As Owl begins to sing "The Backson Song", he draws the monster on a chalkboard and produces an irritating squeak with the chalk.

 Piglet: It sounds scary already!